RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

     {{< note >}}
 - The RS files are installed in the default [file locations]({{< relref "/rs/installing-upgrading/file-locations.md" >}}).
 You can also [specify other directories](#custom-installation-directories) for these files during the installation.
-- RS is installed and run under the redislabs user and redislabs group.
+- Redit Software is installed and run under the redislabs user and redislabs group.
 You can also [specify a different user](#custom-installation-user-and-group) during the installation.
 - You must either be logged in as the root user or use sudo to run the install process.
     {{< /note >}}